 “Any press is good press” is a nice sentiment for billion-dollar brands who can shrug off poor publicity like a 24-hour cold.
 It is not, however, true for Amazon entrepreneurs.
 A negative product review can drastically affect your seller reputation.

 If commenting publicly isn’t yielding the results you want, you may want to look into requesting Amazon’s help to delete a negative or fake review.
 Remember, the chances of Amazon removing a product review are extremely low.

-There are two ways to attempt this:
+There are several ways to attempt this:

 - Go to your product details page in Seller Central and click “report abuse” under the bad review in question.

 - Send an email to firstname.lastname@example.org detailing the nature of the product review (date/time, name of reviewer, product ASIN, link to review)